elqsar/cnblog-old/source/_posts/2015-06-18-completable-future.md

 CompletableFuture was introduced in Java 8.
 Also it was available even before Java 8 in Guava or Spring Framework as the <code>ListenableFuture</code>.
 And here just few examples what we can do with CompletableFuture:

 1. Combine several asynchronous operation
-2. Waiting for task completion
+2. Wait for task completion
 3. Listen to Future completion and react to it success or error completion
 4. Chaining results of dependent futures

 And many more.
 For more info check JavaDocs for [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) and [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html).

 To better describe this concept I have created simple [application](https://github.com/elqsar/completablefuture-examples) you can follow.
-The application simulate pretty slow API calls and how we can fight with it.
+The application simulates pretty slow API calls and how we can fight with it.

 Application initial setup: